jhudsy/blunderbuss/SCHEMA.md

 - settings_perftypes: str, Optional, default='blitz,rapid' — comma-separated performance types
 - settings_perftypes: str, Optional, default='["blitz","rapid"]' — JSON-encoded list of performance types (e.g., ["classical","rapid","blitz"]).
 Previously this field stored a CSV string; the repository now stores a JSON array for clarity and easier consumption by APIs.
  - settings_tags: str, Optional, default='["Blunder","Mistake","Inaccuracy"]' — JSON-encoded list of puzzle tags the user wants to see.
 Used by the selection logic to filter puzzles by `Puzzle.tag`.
- - awarded_at: datetime, Optional, default=datetime.now(timezone.utc) — award timestamp (timezone-aware)
+- awarded_at: datetime, Optional, default=datetime.now(timezone.utc).replace(tzinfo=None) — award timestamp stored as naive UTC in the DB; APIs expose an ISO-8601 string with explicit UTC offset

 ## Relationships (cardinality)
 - User 1 — * Puzzle: a user can have many puzzles; each puzzle references a single user (Required).